counternote/counternote/README.md

                             -♯4/♭5
     ————————————————————————————————————————————————————————

-### Absolutely Relative

-Now is a good time to address the elephant in the room: Why there are two ways of talking about musical pitch?

-There is an inherent tension between absolute frequency like A440 and relative frequency like the 3:2 ratio of a perfect fifth.
-The first is more about physics and less about music.
-The second, though, is what music is based on, particularly the 3:2 ratio of most western music.
-In a very real sense, relative pitch is closer to the musical metal.

-This distinction is so important that there are no less than four ways of conveying relative pitch in standard western notation, none of which are standard:

-* as intervals like __m3__ and __M6__
-* as scale degrees like __♭3__ and __6__
-* as movable-do Solfège like __me__ or __ma__ and __la__
-* as integer notation __3__ and __9__

-Each of those has problems, chief among them is that the only one that doesn’t use numbers is readily confused with a fixed-do Solfège used in half the world.

-%%%

-For transposing instruments, the *base* should be set to the instrument, so B♭ instruments should use the *base* B♭ and alter the *mode* signature using chords.
-The guitar can also act as a transposing instrument when tuned to a different standard such as E♭ or D, or when capoed up so it’s a good idea to practice them as well.

 ### Lux Clock

 There is one additional way of arranging *tones* and *spans* around a clock — instead of chromatic order like the hue clock, we can try the harmonic order of the *lux clock*.
 There is a simple way of turning the hue clock into the *lux clock*: Just replace every odd numeral on the clock with its opposite (1 <—> 7, 3 <—> 9, 5 <—> 11).
-This is in the *base* `da` again:
+This is in the *seed* `da`:

     ——————————————————————————————————————————
       LUX CLOCK: TONES/SPANS